- How much umbrella insurance should I have?

 - False arrest

-Next, consider the pros and cons of umbrella insurance and ask yourself the following questions.
+Next, consider the pros and cons of umbrella insurance and ask yourself a few questions.

 What are your total assets?